SuperbWebDeveloper11/ouedkniss-like/README.md

 # ouedkniss like
-ouedkniss like is a django project that allow users to create announces and search among them
+ouedkniss like is a django project that allow users to post announces and search among them with some auther features

 ## features
 - full authentication system (session based)
 - announces crud operations
-- comment system with JQuery
+- comment system (all crud operation ) with JQuery

 ## INSTALLED APPS